MKSherbini/PhoneNumberCategorizer/Backend/README.md

 - install maven and add it to the environment variables path
 - execute the command ` mvn spring-boot:run` this will start the application at the default port 8888
 - navigate to http://localhost:8888/app/customers to get the full json response
+- navigate to http://localhost:8888/app/swagger-ui/index.html to get more info about APIs
 - specify these query parameters to customize the default behaviour
     - country: to filter by country
     - state: to filter by phone state